ismaksu/cbz-reader/README.md

 > This is not even a big thing to be qualified as a project lmao i could wrote this in 3 minutes.
 - : yea thats exactly what i did

+> I saw you mess up the readme file in commit history lmao you are bad
+- : i know, never been good with the .md syntax